tweag/ormolu/README.md

 For these purposes only the top `Ormolu` module should be considered stable.
 It follows [PVP](https://pvp.haskell.org/) starting from the version 0.5.3.0.
 Rely on other modules at your own risk.

+## Troubleshooting

+### Operators are being formatted weirdly!

+This can happen when Ormolu doesn't know or can't determine the fixity of an operator.

+* If this is a custom operator, see the instructions in the "Language extensions, dependencies, and fixities" section to specify the correct fixities in a `.ormolu` file.

+* If this is a third-party operator (e.g. from `base` or some other package from Hackage), Ormolu probably doesn't recognize that the operator is the same as the third-party one.

+    Some reasons this might be the case:

+    * You might have a custom Prelude that re-exports things from Prelude
+    * You might have `-XNoImplicitPrelude` turned on

+    If any of these are true, make sure to specify the reexports correctly in a `.ormolu` file.

 ## Limitations